lgsvl/simulator/Docs/docs/build-instructions.md

 21. (Optional) Check `Development Build` to create a [Development Build](https://docs.unity3d.com/ScriptReference/BuildOptions.Development.html)

 22. Click `Build`
+    - **NOTE** You will get an error when building assetbundles if either Windows or Linux support is not installed in Unity

 ### Test Simulator <sup><sub>[top](#instructions-to-build-standalone-executable)</sub></sup> {: #test-simulator data-toc-label='Test Simulator'}